Did you know your chance of attracting traffic to your stand could be only around 3 seconds long?

 6 – Get creative

-Turn your product into the star of the show to generate curiosity and get crowds flocking to your space.
+Turn your product and your ethos into the stars of the show to generate curiosity and excitement and get crowds flocking to your space.